open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

   cd planet
   vagrant destroy prod
   ```
-  Please follow the instructions [here](http://open-learning-exchange.github.io/#!pages/vi/vi-planet-installation-vagrant.md) to reinstall planet. (**Warning!** this wipes all your progress in the virtual intern course as well.)
+  Please follow the instructions [here](http://open-learning-exchange.github.io/#!pages/vi/vi-planet-installation-vagrant.md) to reinstall planet. (**Note**: After planet reinstallation, you will need to register as admin a second time as you did in step [Planet Configurations](http://open-learning-exchange.github.io/#!./pages/vi/vi-configurations-vagrant.md).
+However, you cannot use the same "Name" in Set up Configuration step because that "Name" already exists.
+You may instead use YourName01 or add any other number you like at the end of your original "Name".
+This should allow you to register as the admin and log in your community planet.
+Also, the 3 resources you uploaded to Library, the Virtual Intern course you added to myCourses, and all your progress in the Virtual Intern course will be gone.)

 ## 'First Steps' Software Summary